linz/topo-workflows/docs/infrastructure/disaster.recovery.md

 ### Finalise

-1. Ask EPT to whitelist the new EKS cluster API endpoint.
-2. Let the users know that Argo is once again available, and ask them to update their configuration:
+1. Let the users know that Argo is once again available, and ask them to update their configuration:

    ```shell
    aws --region=ap-southeast-2 eks update-kubeconfig --name=Workflows